Ludwigstud/Mini-library/README.md

 ## Requirements

 - Listing all books from API
-- Show info when clicking on a books
+- Show info when clicking on books
 - Done in Typescript
 - Dist and src maps
 - Using static types and interfaces